• Ticket Fines and Penalties in Connecticut

 Your traffic ticket includes a section titled “Answer Date.”
 You face a variety of penalties if you don’t pay or plead not guilty by that date (such as license suspension), but you also face extra costs:

-• $60 to reopen the case.
-Pay this to the Clerk of Court, and note that it’s in addition to your traffic ticket fine.
+• Pay a fee to the Clerk of Court to reopen the case.
+Note that it's in addition to your traffic ticket fine.

 • $175 to reinstate your driver’s license.